agroves333/gatsby-starter-netlify-cms/src/pages/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Web, Mobile and Desktop applications for the modern business.
+  heading: Web, mobile and desktop apps for the modern business.
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s